xixogo5105/uiptv/GUIDE.md

 - **Features**:
   - **Broad Format Support**: Plays almost any video or audio format supported by VLC.
   - **Hardware Acceleration**: Utilizes system hardware for smooth playback.
-  - **Advanced Controls**: Includes Play/Pause, Stop, Repeat, Reload, Fullscreen, Picture-in-Picture (PiP), Mute, Volume, and Aspect Ratio toggle (Fit/Stretch).
+  - **Advanced Controls**: Includes Play/Pause, Stop, Repeat, Reload, Fullscreen, Picture-in-Picture (PiP), Mute, Volume, and aspect/zoom controls such as Fit/Stretch and zoom-fill.
   - **Overlay Controls**: Controls appear on mouse hover and fade out when idle.
   - **PiP Mode**: Allows you to detach the video into a floating, resizable window that stays on top of other applications.